home-assistant/home-assistant.io/source/_integrations/solarlog.markdown

 ### Additional template sensor

-In case you would like to get additional calculated sensors such as the amount of excess solar power available, you can use the [template platform](/integrations/template/).
+In case you would like to get additional calculated sensors such as the amount of excess solar power available or the energy returned to the grid, you can use the [template platform](/integrations/template/).

 {% raw %}